MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     linkStyle 2,3 stroke:red,stroke-width:1px;
 ```

+!!! info Transitioning between Held and Attached results in being both at the same time.
+    An entity goes *from being held to being attached* when `attachToPlayer` is called.
+An entity goes *from being attached to held* when a player [grabs](#can-grab) or when `forceGrab` is called.
+In both of these cases the entity is **momentarily held and attached at the same time**.

+    **Events ordering**:
+    * From Held to Attached: the `OnAttachStart` is sent and then `OnGrabEnd`.
+    * From Attached to Held: the `OnGrabStart` is sent and then `OnAttachEnd`.

+### Scripted Attach

 ### Sticky
 Whereas attachable entites may have their `Motion` set to `Animated`, `Sticky` entites work best when set to `Grabbable`.
 Upon releasing the held entity, it will attach to where the collision occurs between the active collider and the [Attachable By](#attachable-by) permitted player.

 #### Stick To
 The following is a list of player body parts that the attachable entity may stick to.

 **Head**
     This option allows the attachable entity to stick to the player's head.

 **Torso**
     This option allows the attachable entity to stick to the player's torso.